NYH-Dolphin/NYH-Dolphin/README.md

 ## About Me

 - 💼 Front-End & Full-Stack Engineer.
-Interested in AI Application Engineering, User Experience, and Human-Computer Interaction
+Focus on AI Application Engineering, User Experience, and Human-Computer Interaction
 - 👩‍💻 Programming.
 Do real things, make real life, benefit people and the world
 - 🙂 I like watching Japanese animations~ Feel free to DM me with the related topic